VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition

 \subsection{Background}

-Diffusion models have shown the ability to efficiently map a Gaussian distribution to the target data distribution~\citep{ramesh2022hierarchicaltextconditionalimagegeneration}.
-The Denoising Diffusion Implicit Model (DDIM)~\citep{song2020denoising} primarily involves two steps: forward diffusion and the reverse diffusion processes. \textit{Forward Diffusion} process involves adding noise to the data in a scheduled manner.
-Let the data sample from the target distribution be denoted by x$_{0}$.
-Given the standard deviation of the noise level denoted by $\sigma_{t}$ $>$ 0 at timestep t of the diffusion step, the noise addition process is defined by $x_{t} = x_{0} + \sigma_{t}\epsilon$\ where $\epsilon \sim \mathcal{N}(0, I)$ is a sample from the Gaussian distribution.
-In this way, noise is continuously injected into the data, eventually transforming it into a pure Gaussian sample at the end of the forward noising process. \ourmethodsmall\ uses a linear log scheduler~\citep{permenter2023interpreting} to control the noise level throughout the forward noising process.
+Diffusion models have demonstrated the ability to efficiently map a Gaussian distribution to a target data distribution~\citep{ramesh2022hierarchicaltextconditionalimagegeneration, pmlr-v37-sohl-dickstein15, song2019generative, ho2020denoising}.
+The Denoising Diffusion Implicit Model (DDIM)~\citep{song2020denoising} consists of two main stages: the forward diffusion process and the reverse denoising process.

+\textit{Forward diffusion} involves progressively adding noise to the data according to a predefined schedule.
+Let the data sample from the target distribution be denoted as $x_{0}$.
+At diffusion timestep $t$, given a noise standard deviation $\sigma_{t} > 0$, the noisy sample is defined as

+where $\epsilon \sim \mathcal{N}(0, I)$ is Gaussian noise.
+In this way, noise is gradually injected into the data until it becomes a pure Gaussian sample at the end of the forward process. \ourmethodsmall{} employs a linear-log scheduler~\citep{permenter2023interpreting} to control the noise level throughout this process.

-\textit{Reverse Diffusion} involves recovering the original data from the final Gaussian sample generated during the forward diffusion process.
-In this step, we start with Gaussian noise and predict the noise added to the sample given the $\sigma_{t}$.
-The reverse diffusion is parameterized through a neural network that learns to predict the added noise given the input noise sample and $\sigma_{t}$.
+\textit{Reverse diffusion} involves recovering the original data from the final Gaussian sample produced during the forward process.
+In this step, we start with Gaussian noise and iteratively predict the noise added to the sample given $\sigma_{t}$.
+The reverse process is parameterized by a neural network that learns to predict the added noise from the noisy sample and the corresponding $\sigma_{t}$.